dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 ---

-In this tutorial, you will learn how to use the `FlyZoneManager` and `GEOFlyZoneInformation` of DJI Mobile SDK to get the fly zone information, and unlock authorization fly zones.
+In this tutorial, you will learn how to use the `DJIFlyZoneManager` and `DJIFlyZoneInformation` of DJI Mobile SDK to get the fly zone information, and unlock authorization fly zones.

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-GEODemo).